lthms/soap.coffee-lthms/site/posts/StackedGit.md

 It’s akin to `git commit --amend`, except it is more powerful because you can modify any applied patches with the `-p` option.
-I’d always encourage you to `stg goto` first, because `stg refresh -p` remains unfortunately error prone (nothing prevents you to target the wrong patch).
+I’d always encourage you to `stg goto` first, because `stg refresh -p` remains unfortunately error-prone (nothing prevents you from targeting the wrong patch).
 But when used carefully, it can be very handy.